prathameshkhade/Numerical-Method/README.md

   - Muller's Method
 - **Customizable Parameters**: Set your desired tolerance and maximum iterations
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux
+- **Precision Control**: All results are rounded to 4 decimal places for readability

 ## Installation